Maya-Poghosyan/Parkinson-s-Diagnosis/README.md

 The final model was a boostrap aggregating or bagging method that is an ensemble of different decision trees.
 It achieved **perfect accuracy** even after using KFold to decrease overfitting.

 Such softwares have great applications in telehealth and remote diagnosis in the context of the COVID-19 pandemic.
+*Update* - This Project won 2ND PLACE at the Alameda County Science and Engineering Fair!